 I changed career around my early 30s.
 It was really hard for me to know what salary I could ask.
 I knew pretty well what I was worth in my previous career, but it was a totally different job than now.
 Comparative websites and salary emulators wouldn’t work for me because I was at the same time a Junior and not a Junior…

-That previous experience brought you some knowledge and some maturity, it should be accounted in any case, but of course not at the same rate as 10 years experience in IT (except maybe if you have a strong asset that you can demonstrate over your IT fellows and that could really serve the company).
+That previous experience brought you some knowledge and some maturity, it should be accounted in any case, but of course not at the same rate as 10 years’ experience in IT.

 Self-awareness is again important because you have to know exactly what you got from that past career, how useful it is in your field, and how likely it is to find those assets (hard or soft skills) among “real” Juniors (that is, students just out of school).